common name: melon thrips

 Figure 6.
 Metascutum (left) and abdominal tergit II (right) of the melon thrips, Thrips palmi Karny.
 Illustration by K. Sakimura.

 Melon thrips is a polyphagous species, but is best known as a pest of Cucurbitaceae and Solanaceae.
 Tomato is reported to be a host in the Caribbean, but not in the United States or Japan.
 Tsai et al. (1995) reported that cucurbits were more suitable than eggplant, whereas pepper was less suitable than eggplant.
+In Japan, eggplant, cucumber and melon are superior hosts (Kawai 1990).

 Among vegetables injured are bean, cabbage, cantaloupe, chili, Chinese cabbage, cowpea, cucumber, bean, eggplant, lettuce, melon, okra, onion, pea, pepper, potato, pumpkin, squash and watermelon.

 Other crops infested include avocado, carnation, chrysanthemum, citrus, cotton, hibiscus, mango, peach, plum, soybean, tobacco and others.
+Also, weeds can serve as important hosts, including species of nightshades (Solanaceae), legumes (Fabaceae or Leguminosae), and asters (Asteraceae or Compositae).

 Figure 7.
 Melon thrips, Thrips palmi Karny, on a bean pod.
 Photograph by John Capinera, University of Florida.